makrisramasamy/azure-devops/README.md

 To run this project locally :  Invoke make individual command ( eg install ) or all

-Set up a workflow for continous integration using Github Actions
+Set up a workflow for continous integration using Github Actions.

 Access your Github Repo -Actions
 New workflow- python package